-Isaac Regional Council is active in management of marine areas for the protection of marine turtle species.
-Protection of these species is important for the survival of marine turtles and continuation of turtle habitation along the Isaac Region coastline.
+Isaac Regional Council is active in the management of marine areas for the protection of marine turtle species.
+Protection of these species is important for the survival of marine turtles and the continuation of turtle habitation along the Isaac Region coastline.

 While traveling along the coast or conducting recreational activities; be aware of marine turtles.